gotson/komga/README.md

 Komga offers a REST API, which you can browse using Swagger.
 It's available at `/swagger-ui.html`.
 The API offers __file download__ and __page streaming__.

-In order to access the API, you will need to authenticate using Basic Authentication, with one of the 2 built-in users (`admin` or `user`).
+In order to access the API, you will need to authenticate using Basic Authentication.

 ### OPDS